wmcbrine/rproxy/README.txt

-Remote Proxy for TiVo, v0.3
+Remote Proxy for TiVo, v0.4
 by William McBrine <wmcbrine@gmail.com>
-May 26, 2014
+June 10, 2014

-This is a very simple server that connects to the "Crestron" interface (port 31339) on a Series 3 or later TiVo, and reflects the port back out, allowing multiple simultaneous connections.
+This is a server that connects to the "Crestron" interface (port 31339) on a Series 3 or later TiVo, and reflects the port back out, allowing multiple simultaneous client connections.
 (The TiVo itself only allows one connection to the remote service at a time.)
-Commands are queued from all sources, and sent to the TiVo no more often than once every tenth of a second, to avoid crashing the TiVo.
-Status responses are sent back to all connected clients.
-In other words, it makes the remote control service work the way the spec PDF already says that it's supposed to. :) You also have the option of monitoring the commands and responses on the console.
+It queues commands from all sources, and sends them to the TiVo no more than once every tenth of a second, to avoid crashing the TiVo; and it sends status responses back to all connected clients.
+You can also monitor commands and responses on the console.
 And you can run it on a non-standard port, if your remote control program supports that.
 (Example use: run proxies for multiple TiVos on the same machine, using a different port for each.)

-Note that this only supports the original port 31339 interface, not the more advanced interface used by TiVo's own iOS and Android apps, as well as by KMTTG.
-But most third-party apps use the older interface.
-To use the proxy, you must of course first enable the interface on the TiVo, and you need one or more appropriate remote apps.
-By itself, the proxy does nothing.
-(I assume anyone trying this program is already a user of remote control apps for the TiVo, and knows why they want it.)
+Note that rproxy only supports the port 31339 interface, not the more advanced interface used by TiVo's own iOS and Android apps and KMTTG.

-Currently the proxy doesn't announce itself, so you have to enter its address (i.e. the address of the computer where it's running) into the remote app(s) manually.
+But most third-party apps use this older interface.
+To use rproxy, you must first enable the interface on the TiVo, and you need one or more appropriate remote apps, such as my Network Remote.

-Like my other TiVo apps, this program relies on Python 2.x (standard with OS X and Linux, otherwise available from http://python.org/ .)
+Like my other TiVo apps, rproxy relies on Python 2.x (standard with OS X and Linux, otherwise available from http://python.org/ .)

 Remote Proxy was inspired by this TCF thread: